 Counselling can help you understand the reasons for your ongoing stress, whether it’s caused by trying to understand your symptoms or preceded your symptoms and is caused by early life trauma.
 It can also help you find new ways of thinking and acting that can cause you less stress in the future.

-2. Counselling can give you a confidential space to let off steam about your illness.
+2. It can give you a confidential space to let off steam.

 When you have been unwell for a long time there can come a point where you can feel there is nobody to talk to.
 Perhaps you feel its not fair to keep burdening your family or friends, or you don’t feel comfortable with how they’ve treated your illness.
 Or you’ve tried for a long time to be positive about it all but feel guilty that deep down you are feeling angry or despondent.
 A counselling room is a space where you can be honest, even if it’s just sharing how helpless you feel after another specialist found nothing.

 The best of us have a hard time communicating logically when we are feeling frustrated or low.
 If you have been feeling unwell for a long time, your frustration or low moods can leave you unable to express yourself, which can just lead to more upset.
 Counselling is a space to unload and work through your frustrations so that you can have a clearer mind the next time you have to speak to a loved one or even doctor.
 And it can also teach you new tools and tactics for communicating effectively.

 4. Counselling gives you back a sense of being in charge of life again.